AlexandrePsq/fmri_encoder/README.md

 ### Citation

-Please cite this work as
+To cite this work, use:

 ```python
 @software{Pasquiou_encoding_2022,